 Get Your Museum On

 I’ve long been a fan of strange, quirky and unique museums around the world and Iceland is home to several of these.
-Of course all their museums dedicated to sorcery, sea monsters, fish and water seem perfectly normal when compared to the Icelandic Phallological Museum — otherwise known as the penis museum, for those of you who have forgotten the medical term for the male reproductive organ.
+All of the country’s museums dedicated to sorcery, sea monsters, fish and water seem perfectly normal when compared to the Icelandic Phallological Museum — otherwise known as the penis museum, for those of you who have forgotten the medical term for the male reproductive organ.

 Other notable museums include Randulf’s Sea House in Eskifjorður (dedicated to fishing and fisherman, this museum is also part time capsule and part restaurant), Vatnasafn (the Museum of Water) and of course the Museum of Icelandic Sorcery & Witchcraft, which should be fairly self-explanatory.